luhaolu/black-scholes/README.md

 # black-scholes
- Option pricing using Black-Scholes.
-The code is written in google sheet Apps Script, and consumed in Google Sheet.
+ Option pricing using Black-Scholes modal.
+The code is written in Google Sheet's Apps Script, and consumed in Google Sheet as custom function.
 However, this can be used in JavaScript with a few modification.

+ The inputs are:
+ - Underlying stock price
+ - Implied volatility of the option
+ - Option strike price
+ - Number of days till option expiration
+ - Risk free interest rate
+ - Call or Put option

+ The output is the estimated option price using normal distribution